Popular Shopping Districts in Minneapolis

 Uptown

 No matter your taste in clothing or goods, you're bound to find something you like shopping around Uptown.
 Covered features designer brands for women and has a group of "lifestylists" to help you find the perfect outfit if you schedule an appointment.
-Les Sól is owned by a pair of sisters and carries unique styles inspired by good summer vibes.
-They consider themselves part of the "slow fashion" movement.
-Similarly, Combine stocks European-esque clothes and goods made by independent designers or small, family-owned businesses.
+Combine stocks European-esque clothes and goods made by independent designers or small, family-owned businesses.

 Urban Jungle provides customers hand-selected vintage from Minneapolis and cities across the country.
 And if you're into skateboarding or streetwear, pop into Cal Surf to find clothes for all, shoes, skateboards and other accessories.
-Sneakerheads should also visit HPYE (Help Your People Eat) — a sneaker shop that has a mix of options.
+Sneakerheads should also visit HYPE (Help Your People Eat) — a sneaker shop that has a mix of options.
 High-end styles like rare Air Jordans and Nike AirMax's and apparel from local designers fill the shelves.
+Then make a stop at STUDIiYO23, where they sell a special collection of clothing and sneakers from brands like Nike, Puma and Michell & Ness.

 In addition to a hipster-haven, Uptown is also a foodie-haven, with most of its restaurants doubling as ideal spots for nightlife.
 Barbette and Darbar are local favorites.
-For plant-based cuisine, check out Trio and Vegan East.
-And if you need something quick, Peoples Organic and Agra Culture are your go-tos.
+For plant-based cuisine, check out Trio Plant-Based and Vegan East.
+And if you need something quick, Agra Culture is your go-to.

 Lake Street